jhuntdev/blest-go/README.md

 ## Usage

-This default export of this library has an interface very similar to Gin.
+The `Default` struct of this library has an interface similar to Gin.
 It also provides a `Router` struct with a `Handle` method for use in an existing NodeJS application and an `HttpClient` struct with a `Request` method for making BLEST HTTP requests.

 ```go
 package main